 Here are several Gopher servers that you can use to provide Gopherspace.
 We have attempted to include only the most recently released versions of each server, and the collection represents nearly every known Gopher server available to the public.
-There are servers here for several different computer platforms, as well as several alternative servers for the same computer platforms.
+There are servers here for several different computer platforms, as well as several alternative servers for each computer platform.

 Almost all Gopher servers are conventional (Gopher0) servers.
-Gopher+ servers are extremely rare, (the "UMN GopherD" and the multi-protocol "Pygopherd" are two exceptions), as the proposed Gopher+ protocol extensions have met with very little Internet community acceptance.
+Gopher+ servers are extremely rare, (the buggy "UMN GopherD" and the multi-protocol "Pygopherd" are two exceptions), as the proposed Gopher+ protocol extensions were never accepted by the greater Internet community.

 See the Repository for other server configuration tips.